 After Shaista Khan left Dhaka, it lost its popularity.
-The main cause was that the capital was replaced from Dhaka to Murshidabad.
+The main cause was that the capital was shifted from Dhaka to Murshidabad.
 After the end of royal Mughal period, the fort became abandoned.
 In 1844, the area achieved its name as Lalbagh replacing Aurangabad, so the fort as Lalbagh Fort.

-The fort consists of three buildings:
+Lalbagh Fort consists of three buildings:

-- The Mosque (west)
+- The Mosque (west side)

-- The tomb of Pari-bibi (middle of east-west of the fort)
+- The tomb of Pari-Bibi (middle of east-west of the fort)

-- The Diwan-i-aam palace (east)
+- The Diwan-i-aam palace (east side)

-The mosque was used for praying in that time, and still in use.
+The mosque was used for prayer in that time, and still in use.
 The beautiful structure and the handy work there are great.
 People get amazed by seeing this kind of royal art.
 Many Islamic art and wall designs are preserved there.

 There are 3 gateways to enter the fort.
 The southern gateway is the most important and one can see it from Buriganga.
 It has a three-storied structure.
 But the middle structure is covered by Minaret.
 That is why it looks like a 2 storied structure.